Skip to content

 Russia

 One vast country, two very different metropoles.
-Last October I had the chance to visit St. Petersburg and Moscow.
-The Russian capital is a sprawling metropolis, seemingly endless in size and grand in scope (picture 2).
-With the medieval Kremlin (picture 7) being in the center, caring the weight of the old Russian culture.
+Last October, I had the chance to visit St. Petersburg and Moscow.
+The Russian capital is a sprawling metropolis, seemingly endless in size and grand scope (picture 2), with the medieval Kremlin (picture 7) being in the center, carrying the weight of the old Russian culture.
 Moscow is also very much a Russian city.
-Impressive still are the old Soviet monuments like the seven sisters (again picture 7) and the subway system (picture 3).
+Impressive still are the ancient Soviet monuments like the seven sisters (again, picture 7) and the subway system (picture 3).
 St. Petersburg is different.
 The city is much younger than Moscow and was erected by the Russian Tsar Peter the Great in 1703.
-Build on a former swamp it was conceived as European city (pictures 1, 8).
-Many channels divide the city and make it seem like a northern Venice or Amsterdam (picture 5).
-As the former capital of the Russian monarchy it contains many beautiful palaces like the Eremitage (picture 4) and the Katherine’s Palace (pictures 6, 9).
-All in all the visit of both St. Petersburg and Moscow makes an interesting mix and enables one to get different perspectives on a interesting country with a multifaceted history and soul.
+It was conceived as a European city built on a former swamp (pictures 1, 8).
+Many channels divide the city, making it seem like a northern Venice or Amsterdam (picture 5).
+As the former capital of the Russian monarchy, it contains many beautiful palaces, such as the Eremitage (picture 4) and Katherine’s Palace (pictures 6, 9).
+The visit to St. Petersburg and Moscow makes an exciting mix and enables one to get different perspectives on a fascinating country with a multifaceted history and soul.

 test